 Many of the volumes in the collection derive from public domain works, but the electronic edition, with its significant improvements, is copyrighted.
 Creating the electronic works has required a substantantial investment of time and money and selling them for a small charge makes the project economically viable.
 For more information about allowed uses, see the copyright and licensing pages.

 What do the references to "Those Holy Fields" and "Galilee and the Jordan" mean?

 These are forthcoming volumes in the Historic Views of the Holy Land series.

 Is there a money-back guarantee on the purchase of these volumes?

 Yes, all of the products sold through this site have a no-questions-asked, 100% refund policy with no time limit.
-We are certain that you will be satisfied that you will be impressed, and if you aren't, your money will be refunded.
+We are certain that you will be satisfied, and if you aren't, your money will be refunded.